EonaCat/csGoConfig/README.md

-NightBits csGoConfig
+EonaCat csGoConfig
 ==========

-NightBits Counter-Strike Global Offensive config
+EonaCat Counter-Strike Global Offensive config

 - A screenshot is made after the match
 - Resolution is set to 2560x1440